Category Archives: Musings

 2) It feels less like “typing” and more like stereotyping

 The premise of the Enneagram is that a person has a “dominate type” which should become apparent as you “research” the Enneagram.
-Yes, you can have “wings” (albeit only the numbers to your left and right) and you might have slightly different healthy and unhealthy behaviors based on which number is across the circle from you (which might be the most wildly arbitrary thing in the whole typing system; more on that later) But you can’t say that I’m a 1/8 even split.
+Yes, you can have “wings” (albeit only the numbers to your left and right), and you might have slightly different healthy and unhealthy behaviors based on which number is across the circle from you (which might be the most wildly arbitrary thing in the whole typing system; more on that later) But you can’t say that I’m a 1/8 even split.
 Or a 4/7.
-So instead of seeing the broad spectrum of your various traits and comparing to others you’re lumped into a stereotypical group and are assigned several arbitrary behaviors that make you “healthy” or “unhealthy.”
+So instead of seeing the broad spectrum of your various traits and comparing them to others, you’re lumped into a stereotypical group and are assigned several arbitrary behaviors that make you “healthy” or “unhealthy.”

-If you say to a Enneagram adherent that you don’t at all feel like you fit in with the description you’re given, save for a couple of descriptors, you’ll be told that not everyone fits every part of their description.
+If you say to an Enneagram adherent that you don’t at all feel like you fit in with the description you’re given, save for a couple of descriptors, you’ll be told that not everyone fits every part of their description.
 So what if you don’t fit more than 30% of any of the traits of any number?
 What if you’re exactly 50/50 of two different numbers that have no relationship?

-They’re not mutually exclusive They’re not collectively exhaustive
+They’re not mutually exclusive.
+They’re not collectively exhaustive

-I’ve found other people like me who, despite being introspective, emotionally healthy people who have done a great deal of self assessment, don’t identify with any of the types – or might equally identify with several.
-Despite this there’s no “spectrum” on which these types exist (unlike MBTI or the DISC assessment) which doesn’t give the wiggle room for the many complexities in human personalities.
+I’ve found other people like me who, despite being introspective, emotionally healthy people who have done a great deal of self-assessment, don’t identify with any of the types – or might equally identify with several.
+Despite this, there’s no “spectrum” on which these types exist (unlike MBTI or the DISC assessment), which doesn’t give the wiggle room for the many complexities in human personalities.

 3) The types are often used as either a bludgeon or an excuse